Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: Introduction

 \subsection{Hopf property for Artin groups}

 The motivation of our Dehn filling machinery is to “lift” properties from the quotients to the groups themselves.
+In fact, we study when a group $G$ within our class is \emph{Hopfian}, which means that every surjective homomorphism $G\to G$ is an isomorphism.
+This property is very useful to produce automorphisms of $G$, because, while it is usually easy to check that a map is surjective (it is enough that a generating set is contained in the image), proving injectivity can be quite fiddly.

-Indeed, we study when a group $G$ within our class is \emph{Hopfian}, meaning that every surjective homomorphism $G\to G$ is an isomorphism.
-The requirements on $G$ are satisfied by “most” Artin groups of \emph{large and hyperbolic type}, by which we mean that all edge labels in the defining graph are at least $3$ and there is no triangle whose labels are all $3$.
+Within our class, we prove the Hopf property for “most” Artin groups of \emph{large and hyperbolic type}, by which we mean that all edge labels in the defining graph are at least $3$ and there is no triangle whose labels are all $3$.
 The exact statement is Theorem~\ref{thm:XL_Hopfian}, from which we extract some special cases.
 First, recall that an Artin group is \emph{even} if all edge labels in its defining graph are even.

 \begin{thmintro} Let $A_\Gamma$ be an even large-type Artin group.
 Then $A_\Gamma$ is Hopfian. \end{thmintro}